Project Management Smart Goals for Business: Templates and Examples

 What is a goal?
 Something that people want to achieve.
 Goals give us something to focus on.
 They push us forward and provide a constant reminder of what we want and need to achieve.

-The World’s No 1 Goal Setting Concept
+SMART Goals: The World’s No 1 Goal Setting Concept

-The SMART technique contain a simple framework for managing objectives.
+The SMART technique contains a simple framework for managing objectives.
 The concept prompts people into the act of defining their targets as they set them.
 SMART goals for business can be used by everyone and everywhere without any training and tools.

 “If you want to live a happy life, tie it to a purpose, not to people or things.”